justinfrevert/risc-roll/README.md

 - This is **not** production ready, and makes no claims to be a proper rollup.
 - The project does not use recursive proofs, as this is not currently supported in Risc0.
 Support for this will come soon, and we plan to implement it when ready.
 - Only one extrinsic(transaction) type is supported: balance transfers.
 Later, we could develop functionality to generate guest code out of Substrate pallets.
+- There is no prover or sequencer network as of the time of writing.

 ## Project Overview
 Our project comprises the following components: